kiesraad/abacus/documentatie/flowcharts/data-entry-state.md

 This document describes the states a data entry can have.
 The transition labels describe the endpoint that is used for performing the transition.
-The "save" endpoint, used to for [First/Second]EntryInProgress states is kept out, because Mermaid doesn't render self-loops too well.
+The "save" endpoint which is used for [First/Second]EntryInProgress states is kept out, because Mermaid doesn't render self-loops too well.

 ```mermaid
 stateDiagram-v2